Password policy recommendations

 To determine how often Microsoft 365 passwords expire in your organization, see Set password expiration policy for Microsoft 365.

-For more information about Microsoft 365 passwords, see these related articles.
+For more information about Microsoft 365 passwords, see:

 Understanding password recommendations

 Good password practices fall into a few broad categories:

 Resisting common attacks This involves the choice of where users enter passwords (known and trusted devices with good malware detection, validated sites), and the choice of what password to choose (length and uniqueness).

 Containing successful attacks Containing successful hacker attacks is about limiting exposure to a specific service, or preventing that damage altogether, if a user's password gets stolen.
 For example, ensuring that a breach of your social networking credentials doesn't make your bank account vulnerable, or not letting a poorly guarded account accept reset links for an important account.

 Understanding human nature Many valid password practices fail in the face of natural human behaviors.
 Understanding human nature is critical because research shows that almost every rule you impose on your users will result in a weakening of password quality.
 Length requirements, special character requirements, and password change requirements all result in normalization of passwords, which makes it easier for attackers to guess or crack passwords.

 The primary goal of a more secure password system is password diversity.
 You want your password policy to contain lots of different and hard to guess passwords.
 Here are a few recommendations for keeping your organization as secure as possible.

 Don't require character composition requirements.
 For example, *&(^%$

 Don't require mandatory periodic password resets for user accounts